 The Eastern CT Manufacturing Pipeline Initiative Program is provided at NO COST to participants.
-A combination of Workforce Innovation Funds provided by the US Department of Labor, Eastern CT Workforce Investment Board (EWIB) and employer funding covers the costs of the training program.
+The program is funded by the Eastern CT Workforce Investment Board (EWIB) through a variety of state, private & philanthropic grant funds.

 What is the Program?

 The program provides a training pipeline to develop skilled workers for Electric Boat (EB), members of the Eastern Advanced Manufacturing Alliance (EAMA), and other regional employers.
 The program offers several options including: short-term classroom training, online training options, and job search assistance.
 The program targets those who are unemployed or underemployed.
 The training is designed to fit the specific hiring needs of EB, EAMA, and other local manufacturers.

 Training programs target: Machine Operating, Welding, and Plastics.
 Other training classes are EB specific and are available as job demand requires: Pipefitting, Shipfitting, Sheetmetal, Electrical, and Design/Drafting.

 Training is currently offered by Three Rivers Community College at Ella Grasso Technical High School in Groton, Quinebaug Valley Community College in Danielson & Willimantic, and the Community College of Rhode Island (CCRI) in Westerly, RI.